-Find all you need to know about dog grooming to help your Cocker Spaniel shine from the tip of his nose to the tips of his toes, or should that be paws?
+The most obvious benefit of grooming your Cocker Spaniel regularly is that it helps to keep his coat clean, shining and manageable - from the tip of his nose to the tips of his toes, or should that be paws?

-But grooming isn't just about keeping your pet looking good; it's also essential for your Spaniel's health as it offers the ideal opportunity to look for fleas and ticks, grazes, sores, grass seeds, matting, cuts, and lumps.
+But grooming isn't just about keeping your pet looking good; it's also essential for your Spaniel's health because it gives you the ideal opportunity to look for fleas and ticks, grazes, sores, grass seeds, matting, cuts, and lumps.

-Unfortunately for us, not all dogs enjoy being groomed, so it will be far easier if you start grooming when he's a puppy to help him get used to it.
-You can learn how to groom your Spaniel puppy here.
+Unfortunately not all dogs enjoy being groomed, so it will be far easier if you begin grooming when he's a puppy to help him get used to it.
+Grooming puppies is so important.

 (Dogs don't normally allow other members of the pack, lower in rank to them, to groom them.)

-Your pet's grooming session will be made up of many activities and there a few different grooming styles for the Cocker Spaniel, depending upon which dog groomer you use.
+Your pet's grooming session will be made up of many activities and, depending on which dog groomer you use (if you use one) you'll discover that there are a few different grooming styles for Cocker Spaniels too.

-The articles listed below offer lots of grooming tips and will explain all you need to know about caring for and grooming your Cocker Spaniel.
+Read on to discover lots of helpful dog grooming tips and all you need to know about grooming Cocker Spaniels.

 Grooming Cocker Spaniels can be hard work and fairly time-consuming, especially if yours enjoys a daily romp around the fields.

-Their coats will invariably pick up burrs, seeds and bits of twig and will need to be brushed regularly if it's to stay looking beautiful.
+Their coats seem to be a magnet for burrs, seeds, bits of twig - in fact, anything that's not attached! - so they need to be brushed regularly if they're to stay looking beautiful.

 Okay, so it might be a little time-consuming, but apart from making your Cocker Spaniel look great, grooming will also help to keep his skin, nails, ears and eyes in excellent health too.